 Life at college can get complicated.
 If you’re feeling stressed, overwhelmed, lost, anxious, depressed or are struggling with personal issues, do not hesitate to call or visit Student Counseling Services (SCS).
 These services are free and completely confidential.
 SCS is located at 320 Student Services Building, 309-438-3655.

 Ambrose, S. A. et al. (2010).
-How learning works: 7 research-based principles of smart teaching.
+How learning works: Seven research-based principles for smart teaching.
 San Francisco, CA: Jossey-Bass.

 Bain, K. (2004).
 What the best college teachers do.
 Cambridge, MA: Harvard UP.

 Boice, R. (1998).
 Classroom incivilities.
 In K. A. Feldman & M. B. Paulsen (Eds.), Teaching and learning in the college classroom.
 Needham Heights, MA: Simon & Schuster.